AndrewAKG/gyna-app/README.md

 3. create a new branch and checkout this branch using this command `git checkout -b your-branch-name`.
 4. Branch naming convention should be descriptive for the feature no uppercase characters and words seperated by `-` not `_`
 5. Check branch is created successfully by running this command `git branch` you should see all the branches you have locally. you can verify this branch by seeing its name and a star beside it.
-6. Go to [boards](https://gitlab.com/dormee/dormee-mobile/boards) and move the issue you are working on from To Do List to Doing List.
-7. Check the wireframe of this feature attached in the issue assigned to you.

 ### For Commits
 1. Please follow the Style guide in commiting your code. you find it [here](https://drive.google.com/file/d/0B2VFqW0FcrSdZmRnR3MzODJucHc/view?usp=sharing)